osisoft/APIDocumentationSandbox/content/api-reference/streaming-updates/streaming-updates-signups.md

 <a id="opIdSignupManager_Create Signup"></a>

 Creates a signup for the list of resource identifiers provided.
+After you create your signup, it will be set to the Activating status.
+You must call GetSignupById while your signup is in an Activating status.
+Keep in mind that GetSignupById will only activate your signup once setup is complete.

 <h3>Request</h3>